DaviCraft/Flask-Web-App-Davi/README.md

 # Flask-Web-App-Davi
-Flask Web-App Davi is a web app to test basic modules and scripts Struttura del progetto
+The Flask Web-App Davi is a platform designed to test fundamental modules and scripts

+Struttura del progetto

 ```